-Article review: 10% of grade.
-Each student will present 1-2 journal articles during the semester and participate in class discussions.
+Article review and presentation: 30% of grade.
+Each student will present at least two journal articles during the semester and participate in class discussions.
 For article review, students will be assigned one or two specific infectious disease topics to present on.
 At least two weeks prior to the presentation date, the student will do a literature search for articles related to the topic and choose 1-3 articles they would like to discuss.
-The articles should be research articles that present original research data (not be a review paper).
-Students must submit their article selections to Dr. Cook for approval at least 10 days prior to their scheduled presentation, so that the assigned article can be posted to the class 7 days prior to the day of discussion.
-On the day of each paper discussion, the student will lead a 15-20 minute class discussion in which classmates should be encouraged to participate.
+The articles should present original research data, including meta-analysis.
+Students must submit their article selections to Dr. Chen for approval at least 10 days prior to their scheduled presentation, so that the assigned article can be distributed to the class 7 days prior to the day of discussion.
+On the day of each paper discussion, the student will lead a 15-20 minute class discussion in which all classmates should participate.
 The presenting student should be sure to address:

 - 1. What is the specific research question, and why is it significant? - 2.
-What was known and unknown before the study started? - 3.
-What is the study design, and why was that study design used? - 4.
+What was known and unknown that supported the study? - 3.
+What is the study design, and why was that design used? - 4.
 Who was the population and how was a sample of the population identified? - 5.
-What was the major outcome and how was it measured?
+What was the major outcome and how was it measured? - 6.
+If you are the person who investigated the same problem, what would be your approach?